 Optical Fiber data quality has come a long way in the last two years.
 The example above is an image of the horizontal part of two optical fibers that are actively monitoring a third offset well.
 The microseismic event in the image is of average quality.
 With high signal to noise ratio for microseismic events as observed by optical fiber, we are detecting on the order of thousands to tens of thousands of events per treatment well in the Permian Basin.

 Nanoseis uses automation to pick fracture hits and produce statistical plots during real-time to help you optimize completions as you frac.

 Optical Fiber Strain observations are crucial when measuring the response of the reservoir as a result of your frac.
 By putting a fiber in an offset well, the strain experienced by that offset well shows the complexity and intensity of the fractures produced in addition to the apparent velocity of the fracture propagation.
-By analyzing these plots, NanoSeis can help you optimize your completions programs.
+By analyzing these plots, NanoSeis can help you optimize your completion programs.

 Optical Fiber Microseismic Processing is production ready.
 We have extensive experience with a variety of acquisition geometries and fiber types.
 Contact us for an acquisition design consultation free of charge.